 Check out these drop-dead gorgeous bridal mehndi designs as they are perfect not just for the bride-to-be but also stellar for the bridesmaids who will do anything to bring our their sassy attitude and announce they are on the bride's side!
 From paisley to whit mehndi which might we add is a raging trend amongst women these days to minimalistic cuff-tyle bridal mehndi designs - we have added them all to our galore of bridal mehndi designs.
 So, take a look and find the design you would like to flaunt at your own wedding or that of your best friends.

 1. Chaadar design

-Think of a beautifully embroidered dupatta of a designer bridal lehenga, the way the motifs and embroidery run all over with little gaps and spaces in between - now turn it into a mehndi design!
+Think of a beautifully embroidered dupatta of a designer bridal lehenga, the way the motifs and embroidery run all over with little gaps and spaces in between - now turn it into some mesmerising bridal mehndi designs!
 The Chaadar design is a great bridal mehndi design for legs and arms as even amidst the bangles and anklets, the design stands out.
 This is especially great for the back of the hands and the feet.
 Brides who love symmetry will enjoy how soothing the pattern looks.
 The geometrical appearance and the homogeneity make it a treat to the eyes.
 It is also less time consuming to apply.

 2. Paisleys and Floral